-Tara O’Neill, College of Education (COE) Director of the Institute for Teacher Education Secondary Program and the Curriculum Studies STEMS² master’s concentration, is the recipient of a 2017 Board of Regents’ Medal for Excellence in Teaching award.
+Tara O’Neill, College of Education (COE) Director of the School of Teacher Education Secondary Program and the Curriculum Studies STEMS² master’s concentration, is the recipient of a 2017 Board of Regents’ Medal for Excellence in Teaching award.
 Each year, the board selects faculty members who exhibit an extraordinary level of subject level mastery and scholarship, teaching effectiveness, and creativity and personal values that benefit students.

 With the COE since 2008, O’Neill is an associate professor of science education, past chair of the college’s faculty senate, and creator of STEMS².
 Integrating science, technology, engineering, mathematics, social sciences, and sense of place, STEMS² is a master’s concentration in curriculum studies.
 O’Neill has worked with undergraduate and post-baccalaureate pre-service teachers, Department of Education teaching mentors, master’s and doctoral students, and community partners such as the Polynesian Voyaging Society’s ‘Ohana Wa‘a.
 In March 2015, she represented the college as a crew member on Leg 9 of Hōkūle‘a’s Worldwide Voyage.